 Despite a recent cooldown, high prices and low inventory mean the housing market remains seller-friendly.
 If you’re selling your home, you may still get lucky and receive multiple offers — you might even get all-cash offers.
-And as you drive around town, you may also see advertisements from businesses that say they buy homes for cash.
+And as you walk or drive around town, you may also see advertisements from businesses that say they buy homes for cash.
 Sounds appealing, right?
 But these deals can be complicated.
 If you’re interested in selling your home for cash, here’s what you need to know.

-What does it mean to sell your house for cash?
+What does it really mean to sell your house for cash?

 The actual meaning of selling a home “for cash” can be a bit unclear.
 Especially because you’ll wind up with money in your bank account no matter how you sell your home, and a Hollywood-style briefcase full of bills is unlikely to be involved.

 In essence, someone who makes a cash offer to purchase your home is offering to buy your home outright, without having to apply for a mortgage.
 They have enough money to cover the full purchase price, liquid and ready to go.
 If you agree to the sale, the buyer — which can be an individual person or a company — simply transfers the money to you.

 Should you sell your house for cash?

 There are several benefits to selling a home for cash.
 For one thing, it simplifies everything.
-Because there is no financing, you don’t have to deal with the rigamarole of the underwriting process and wonder if your buyer will get approved.
+Because there is no financing, you don’t have to wait on the rigamarole of the underwriting process and wonder if your buyer will get approved.
 Cash buyers also have much lower closing costs, because no lender means no lender-related fees for things like application, credit check and loan origination.

 Another benefit is that it’s much faster.
 Joe Horan, founder of Wrightwood Homebuyers in Indiana, says: “Since there are no lenders in the transaction, it cuts down on the timeline, as well as typical lender requirements such as buyer income and appraisals.”